daniel-bergmann/m4p1/README.md

 This project was bootstrapped with npm create-react-app and has been bundled with webpack.

+the bundled files can be found in the build folder.

 In this project I have made a website that displays tech articles about various things and animations.